Scattering Statistics of Generalized Spatial Poisson Point Processes

-We consider the case where $Y (dt)$ is an inhomogeneous, compound spatial Poisson point process.
+In this section, we let $Y (dt)$ be an inhomogeneous, compound spatial Poisson point process.
 Such processes generalize ordinary Poisson point processes by incorporating variable charges (heights) at the points of the process and a non-uniform intensity for the locations of the points.
 They thus provide a flexible family of point processes that can be used to model many different phenomena.
-In this section we consider first-order scattering moments of these generalized Poisson processes.
-In Sec.~\ref{sec: poisson def} we provide a review of such processes, and in Sec.~\ref{sec: first-order scattering theory} we show that first-order scattering moments capture a significant amount of statistical information related these processes, particularly when using very localized filters.
+In this section, we provide a review of such processes and analyze their first and second-order scattering moments.